Second presidency of Donald Trump: MAGA fallout over non-release of Jeffrey Epstein files

-On September 3, President Trump spoke to reporters from the Oval Office, and said that the call for release of files is a "Democrat hoax that never ends."
+On September 3, President Trump spoke to reporters from the Oval Office, and said that the call for release of files is a "Democrat hoax that never ends".
 Similarly, CNN states that Democrats have "sought to weaponize the Epstein issue against Trump and the GOP in recent weeks, trying to force votes that would put vulnerable Republicans in difficult positions.
 But the tone of Wednesday's press conference was far less partisan."

 On October 7, Attorney General Bondi testified before the Senate Judiciary Committee and BBC drew five "takeaways" including "3.
 Bondi keen to focus on crime" and "4.
-But Democrats focus on Epstein."
-However, Senator John Kennedy (Republican - Louisiana) repeated comments from Commerce Secretary Howard Lutnick that Epstein was "the greatest blackmailer ever."
+But Democrats focus on Epstein".
+However, Senator John Kennedy (Republican - Louisiana) repeated comments from Commerce Secretary Howard Lutnick that Epstein was "the greatest blackmailer ever".

-On November 12, 2025, the petition to force a House vote for the release of the Epstein files by the Department of Justice secured the final required signature from democratic Rep. Adelita Grijalva, the latter being sworn in for her position after the end of the October 2025 government shutdown.
-On the same day, House Democrats relesead a series of private emails between Epstein, Gishaline Maxwell, and journalist Michael Wolff.
+On November 12, 2025, the petition to force a House vote for the release of the Epstein files by the Department of Justice secured the final required signature from Democratic Rep. Adelita Grijalva, the latter being sworn in for her position after the end of the October 2025 government shutdown.
+On the same day, House Democrats released a series of private emails between Epstein, Ghislaine Maxwell, and journalist Michael Wolff.
 Among them was an email in which Epstein stated that "Trump knew about the girls," though without it being clear that this refers to Epstein's crimes.

 On November 18, the Epstein Files Transparency Act cleared the House and Senate with overwhelming majorities, requiring the release of all materials relating to the Epstein investigation within 30 days.
 This would exclude victims' names, as well as material which depicts sexual abuse.
-The Justice Department may also withhold any materials whose release would "jeapordise an active federal investigation or ongoing prosecution, provided that such withholding is narrowly tailored and temporary."
+The Justice Department may also withhold any materials whose release would "jeapordise an active federal investigation or ongoing prosecution, provided that such withholding is narrowly tailored and temporary".
 This fact has drawn concern from certain lawmakers, who argue that recently started, ongoing investigations into Bill Clinton and Larry Summers may delay the release of some materials.
-Trump has reversed course and now states he favors the release of the material.
+The Act also requires the executive branch to provide an unredacted "list of all government officials and politically exposed persons" who are included in the material.
+CNN has expressed scepticism about this aspect of the Act, arguing in an analysis article that "the administration might play games with whatever discretion it has — say, by releasing information that's politically advantageous but withholding other information using the available justifications."